yelirkram/yelirkram.github.io/README.md

 * Explained best practices that improve the effectiveness of data science projects and mitigate risks associated with such projects.

 **Final Project - Fargo Health Group Forecasting**
-My final project for this course was to apply the data science skills acquired in this class using the *Harvard Business Review* case study, "Fargo Health Group: Managing the Demand for Medical Examinations Using Predictive Analytics," to perform clean up the datasets, perform analysis, and generate a recommended course of action as a consultant to the Fargo Health Group.
+My final project for this course was to apply the data science skills acquired in this class to the *Harvard Business Review* case study, "Fargo Health Group: Managing the Demand for Medical Examinations Using Predictive Analytics."
+I cleaned the datasets, performed analysis, and generated a recommended course of action as a consultant to the Fargo Health Group.
 * [Report (pdf)](/projects/ds700/FinalProjectPart02_DS700_Riley.pdf)
 * [Narrated client presentation (YouTube)](https://youtu.be/vxM0XxPrKfs)